suchanek/repo_vis/README.md

   - Adaptive shapes based on element count:
     - Classes rendered as icosahedrons (low-to-moderate count) or cubes (very large count).
     - Functions rendered as cylinders (up to 1000) or cubes (above 1000).
+  - Spatially-optimized distribution:
+    - Classes distributed on a Fibonacci sphere around the package center.
+    - Functions arranged in a Fibonacci annulus (ring) around the package, creating a clear visual distinction.
+    - Methods orbit their parent classes in smaller spheres.
   - Adaptive connections:
     - Class connections drawn as cylinders when total classes < 500.
     - Class connections drawn as lines when classes between 500 and 2000.